xvk-64/2024-secure-programming-protocol/readme.md

 J[ClientF] -.-> I;
 K[ClientG] -.-> I;
 ```
-If you are Client C, you can message anyone with the yellow rectangle.
-This is becuase the clientC's homeServer Server 2 is directly connected to all the other servers in this neighbourhood.
+If you are ClientC, you can message anyone within the yellow rectangle.
+This is becuase the clientC's homeServer, Server2, is directly connected to all the other servers in this neighbourhood.
 ```mermaid
 graph LR;
 subgraph connections